tim-old/Dissertation_Bayes_MR/MSc_Thesis/MSc_Thesis_Bookdown/_book/3_Methods.md

 ### Data Simulation

 To aid comparability with existing methods and literature, the simulation methodology of the original WME exposition was reproduced based on published models and parameters in Appendix 3 of its supplementary materials[@bowden_consistent_2016].
-Full details of simulation reproduction, including code and validation of outputs, is presented in \@ref(appendix-sim).
+Full details of simulation reproduction, including code and validation of outputs, is presented in Appendix \@ref(appendix-sim).

 In brief, simulations were created based on three different scenarios, each representing a common set of assumptions about underlying data used for MR, and each increasingly challenging to the performance of any given MR causal estimation methodology: